ajcwebdev/dash-transcripts/incubator-weekly/2024-01-15-insurance-on-dash-platform.md

 ## Chapters

-00:00 - Introduction and overview of 88i's mission
+04:52 - Introduction and overview of 88i's mission
 Rodrigo introduces 88i's purpose of protecting over a billion people globally through nano insurance policies.

-04:59 - Deeper dive into 88i's business model and partnerships Rodrigo explains how 88i provides real-time insurance policies to Uber drivers in Brazil, with plans to expand coverage.
+Rodrigo explains how 88i provides real-time insurance policies to Uber drivers in Brazil, with plans to expand coverage.

 16:06 - Technical discussion on implementing 88i's insurance platform on blockchain Rodrigo and Rion discuss the technical requirements for building 88i's global insurance platform on the Dash blockchain.